[Investigation] Polish MEP also went on freelance Azerbaijan trip

 He also visited the war-torn Nagorno-Karabakh region, where senior EU diplomats fear to tread in case it inflames tensions with Armenia.

-But Poręba did not bother to declare the visit in his EU Parliament register, as the code of conduct requires.
+But Poręba didn't bother to declare the visit in his EU Parliament register, as the code of conduct requires.

 And the Tran committee has no record of him going there on its behalf, in what amounts to deja vu on three other MEPs, who undertook similar trips last year.